matthew-davis/bliss-keyboard/README.md

 Looking to use TypeScript and React

+The symbols are arranged in a three tier menu system.
+The first menu or a home menu dictates the overall shape or theme of them objects in the next menu.
+Examples include a long vertical line or animals.
+Then from the second menu you choose the specific symbol you'd like to pick which leads on to a third menu displaying that specific symbol with a series of diacritical marks that can be either chose or not from.

+Finally clicking on a symbol in the diacritical menu will type the symbol in the output.

 ### Tasks

 OCTOBER

 * Menus
-  * Order 5 menus
-  * Order 5 menus

-  * Order 5 menus
-  * Order 5 menus
-  * Order 5 menus
-  * Order 5 menus
+  * Order 8 menus
-  * Order 5 menus
+  * Order 7 menus

-  * Order 4 menus
+  * Try to consolidate and remove smaller menus

 * Languages
   * Create structure aesthetics for language list
   * Add in flags for each language
-  * onMouseOver of each flag writes the language in the area where definitions go
+  * Function when a flag is clicked it updates the language selection
-  * Make that area available 100% of the time even if the definitions are turned off
+  * Generate 13 (one for each language) keyboard character lists for each language
   * Change keyboard key characters in response to language selection
-  * Generate 13 (one for each language) keyboard character lists for each language

 NOVEMBER

 * Search